11 June Social Media Post Ideas for Veterinary Clinics

 2. Parasite and Insect Prevention

 Fleas, ticks, and mosquitoes thrive in summer and can spread dangerous diseases to pets.
-Create a reminder post to check that pets are up-to-date on their parasite prevention medications and highlight a product your clinic recommends.
+Create a reminder post to check that pets are up to date on their parasite-prevention medications and to highlight a product your clinic recommends.

 Video idea: A vet tech explaining how a flea/tick preventative works while holding the product.